Turtle Beach Atom Controller: Console-level gaming on your phone

 An additional grippy texture or optional skin would make a world of difference, as well.

-But, at the same time, that would defeat the purpose.
+But that would defeat the purpose.
 When not in use, the Atom Controller pairs together into a small(ish) chunk that fits into your pocket.
-Well, at least my pocket.
-It was a wild feeling to realize that I carried everything I needed for an on-the-go gaming session in my jeans.
+Well, at least my pockets.
+Those with smaller pants will want a carry case.
+Nonetheless, it was wild to realize I carried everything I needed for an on-the-go gaming session in my jeans.

 I tested the Atom Controller with a bundle of games.
-Call of Duty, Genshin Impact, Dead Cells, Vampire Survivors, Fantasian, and TMNT all got a thorough exploration.
+Call of Duty, Genshin Impact, Dead Cells, Vampire Survivors, Fantasian, and TMNT were especially in heavy rotation.
 To say I was impressed would be an understatement.

-Throughout my tests, I found the connection solid, the input lag nonexistent, and Atom’s app allowed for fantastic operability to adjust the sensitivity to my liking.
-Battery life was similarly excellent, lasting through multiple heavy and lengthy gaming sessions.
-Including one from Helsinki to London and back on a single charge.
+Throughout my tests, I found the connection solid, the input lag nonexistent, and Atom’s app allows fantastic operability to adjust the sensitivity to my liking.
+Battery life was similarly excellent, lasting through multiple heavy and lengthy gaming sessions – including a round trip from Helsinki to London on a single charge.

 I get why mobile gaming is so huge now.
 There are some untapped treasures here, and some of the mobile ports of console games work superbly even on the limited screen.
-Fantasian (from maestro Hironobu Sakaguchi) is a stellar RPG that I’ve been hooked on since the first moment I tried it.
+Fantasian (from maestro Hironobu Sakaguchi) is a stellar RPG that I’ve been hooked on.

 More than that, I’m shocked at how effortless the Atom Controller makes things.
-I no longer have a hesitation to start a gaming session on my phone.
-Previously, I didn’t even bother to download games, since I knew that I wouldn’t get into them with touchscreen controls.
+I no longer hesitate to start a gaming session on my phone.
+Previously, I didn’t even bother downloading games, since I knew I wouldn’t get into them with touchscreen controls.

 Now, my gaming folder is packed with every title I’ve wanted to explore.
 Not to mention the emulators, bringing back the nostalgic adventures of my youth.
 When I’m commuting or on a longer plane ride, I now just as often reach for my phone and the controller combo as I do for my Switch.